Where to Stay in Thessaloniki First Time: Best Areas

 With free entry and Byzantine singing still taking place, it gives you the perfect opportunity to travel back in time to a bygone era and experience the feel of the city as it would once have been.

-On top of all the historic locations in this part of the city, there are also a number of museums such as the Olympic Museum, the Jewish Museum, and the Contemporary Art Centre of Thessaloniki. the Archaeological Museum, the Thessaloniki Concert Hall, the Photography Museum, and the War Museum.
+On top of all the historic locations in this part of the city, there are also a number of museums such as the Olympic Museum, Jewish Museum, Contemporary Art Centre of Thessaloniki, Archaeological Museum, Thessaloniki Concert Hall, Photography Museum, and War Museum.

 Perhaps the best option is the Olympic Museum Of Thessaloniki.
 A small yet insightful museum, it explains the history of the Olympic Games, an event which is intertwined with the history of Greece.